SerBABA/YoutubeDescriptionUpdater/README.md

 # Youtube Description Updater

 This is a pet project from 2019, which uses `requests` module to perform REST API requests to Google.
-The result of the requests are that all the user's videos description are updated.
+The result of the requests is that all the user's videos descriptions are updated.

 This entails either replacing or add to your description.
 This project eventually was discontinued in 17/04/2020 once I began to grow more interest in other side projects.